Find Better AT Solutions & Build Better AT Products

 REGISTER TO EXHIBIT

 Are you an AT manufacturer, supplier, or service provider interested to showcase the AT that you are involved in?
 Do you want to demonstrate how the AT can enhance the independent living for persons with disabilities–especially in a Southern African environment– to a wide audience consisting of persons with disabilities and their families, Governments’ AT procurement personnel, NGOs, etc?

 Here is a rare opportunity to do so!

-You can participate either for free or as a premium exhibitor either at the Namibia event.
+You can virtually participate either for free or as a premium exhibitor at the event.
 All you are required to do is to ensure that your AT(s) fall in any of the six Thematic Areas.
 ATs designed for the Southern Africa environment will be given higher priority.
 Locally designed or manufactured ATs will be given the highest priority.

 SAFOD is calling for individuals, preferably recent graduates, to help with managing the SAATE on a daily basis throughout the whole period of the event.